DaniloAlves1995/DaniloAlves1995/README.md

 ### :man_technologist: About Me :

 I am a passionate technology professional with a mixed profile of software engineer + data scientist.
 Why? because I love them both! ❤️
-- 🔭 I’m currently working as a data scientist and contributing to backend for building applications.
+- 🔭 I’m currently working as a Software Engineer on a ecosystem that unifies critical communications for public safety and security.
 - 🌱 I'm currently preparing for an AWS certification.
 - 💬 I can help you with Python, Java, SQL and DS/ML/DL implementations.
 - ⚡ Besides the code: I volunteer for an NGO that helps transform the lives of young people and another that helps Pets! 🐱🐶